Despite risks, residents trickle back to besieged Ukrainian city

 "They summoned me back to work, said it's a bit quieter in the city now.
 So we decided to head back home," said the middle-aged woman, squeezed into a small car with her son, husband and two elderly relatives.

-The family left Donetsk after shelling reached the centre of the city during heavy fighting between the pro-Russian rebels and advancing Ukrainian troops.
+The family left Donetsk after shelling reached the center of the city during heavy fighting between the pro-Russian rebels and advancing Ukrainian troops.

 The city had a pre-conflict population of 1 million but a rebel leader said in late August he thought about half of that number had fled the violence.